 In the Foundation Stage (Nursery and Reception) children will:

-- Be taught in ability groups based on initial assessment and benchmarking.
+- Be taught in ability groups based on regular assessments and benchmarking.

 - Be assessed on entry and grouped according to ability.